Tampa, Florida: Elections

-Municipal elections are held on the first Tuesday of March and a runoff election, if necessary occurs on the fourth Tuesday of April.
-All city officials elected during the March elections takes office on May 1.
+Municipal elections are held on the first Tuesday of March.
+A runoff election, if necessary occurs on the fourth Tuesday of April.
+All city officials elected during the March elections take office on May 1.
 The supervisor of elections Hillsborough County is responsible for all municipal elections in the city.
 Based on the legislation passed by the Board of County Commissioners for Hillsborough County, any registered voter may ask to receive accommodations in voting based on their specific health condition.

 Other offices

 There are several other government offices in the city apart from the Mayor, City Council, Fire Department and Police Department.
 There is a: City Clerk, Legal, Internal Audit along with a Revenue and Finance Department as well.